10 Tips: What Not To Do On The Golf Course

 What not to do on the golf course - whether it's your first round, or you're 100th.

 PRO TIP: Since I learned golf a little later in life, I actually broke every. single. one. of these rules!
 But I did it when timing allowed for it, and it didn't interrupt the game of the people ahead or behind me.
-I know I sound like a broken record at this point, but golf really is all about the people - not the competition!
+I know I sound like a broken record at this point, but golf really is all about the people - not the competition (click read more on this in the About page).
 The key to this is to be respectful, of the people around you and of course, the club/course rules!
 Do that, and I promise you'll have a blast, make new friends, and fall in love with this sport.

 Did the above list just make you feel excited to go out on the course for the first time?
 I was SO unprepared for my first round that I created a checklist of all the things I wish I knew so that I fit in with the regulars!
 If you want a free copy, click below and it'll be sent to you ASAP!